Regexose/smalldata_webserver/README.md

 #### Future Work

-1. Bake the spaCy setup into the Dockerfile
-1. Utilise Django [initial_data or fixtures](https://docs.djangoproject.com/en/3.2/howto/initial-data/) facility for the database population (i.e.: step 3.5)
+1. Utilise Django [initial_data or fixtures](https://docs.djangoproject.com/en/3.2/howto/initial-data/) facility for the database population (i.e.: step 3.4)
 1. Remove the Poetry references in Makefile (these are remnants of our template since we use Poetry as a default package manager for Python projects)
 1. Merge requirements-dev.txt into requirements.txt
 1. Parameterize `POSTGRES_PASSWORD` and `DATABASE_URL` in docker-compose.yml perhaps through .env (since the hardcoded setup was just a quick-fix to expedite configuration testing)